Tom Monaghan: Ave Maria Mutual Funds

 Monaghan helped to establish the Ave Maria Mutual Funds by asking friend George P. Schwartz of Schwartz Investment Counsel, Inc. to launch the Ave Maria Catholic Values Fund in May 2001.
 There are now five Ave Maria Mutual Funds.
 They are described as targeted at investors seeking to place their money in companies whose operations are in keeping with the core teachings of the Catholic Church.
 The fund calls their shareholders "morally responsible investors".
 The funds are open to individual investors with a $1,000 minimum investment.

 Monaghan is a member of the Catholic Advisory Board.
 The board sets the religious criteria that screen companies before the funds will invest in them.
 Involvement with contraception, non-marital partner employee benefits, pornography, and abortion are some issues that disqualify a company from the fund.
 Lou Holtz, Larry Kudlow, Michael Novak, Phyllis Schlafly and Paul Roney are the other members of the Funds' Catholic Advisory Board.
 Cardinal Adam Maida (of the Archdiocese of Detroit) is the board's ecclesiastic advisor.

+Personal

 Political support

 Monaghan has been active in Republican Party politics, and was one of the key financial backers of Sam Brownback in his 2008 presidential campaign.
 Monaghan endorsed Donald Trump during his 2020 presidential campaign.

 Family

 Monaghan and his wife, Marjorie Zybach, whom he met while delivering pizza, were married in 1962 and have four daughters: Margaret, Susan, Mary and Barbara.
-In 2023, his wife, Marjorie died at the age 83 from Leukemia.
+In 2023, his wife, Marjorie died at age 83 from Leukemia.
 They were married for 60 years.
 As of 2025, they have 10 grandchildren and eight great-grandchildren.